 In addition, the DSL's within each of the schools and academies will direct regular briefings to all staff in local and national context.
 The TCAT Safeguarding Hub will further disseminate guidance and provide training to individual schools and DSL's and broader Safeguarding staff.

-At Penketh High School Supply teachers and those volunteering will read the Child Protection Awareness document prior to commencing their role within school and all visitors to the school will be issued with information regarding Safeguarding principals and how to identify and respond to any safeguarding concerns.
+At Meadowside Community Primary & Nursery School, supply teachers and those volunteering will read the Child Protection Awareness document prior to commencing their role within school and all visitors to the

 15.2.
 The DSL, Deputy DSL and Safeguarding Officer